ansible/receptor/docs/source/receptorctl/receptorctl_work_submit.rst

 ``WorkType`` specifies an execution request type for the work unit.
 Use the ``receptorctl status`` command to find available work types for Receptor nodes.

-``Command Parameters`` are parameters passed by Receptor to the work command.
+``Runtime Parameters`` are parameters passed by Receptor to the work command.

 ^^^^^^^^^^^^^^^^^^^
 Work submit options